WSU's signature building: Old Main

-Old Main was built on the southwest corner of Warren and Cass avenues between 1894 and 1896.
-The building provides space for College of Fine, Performing and Communication Arts departments of music, theatre, communication, the Maggie Allesee Department of Dance and the James Pearson Duffy Department of Art and Art History, as well as CFPCA's Elaine L. Jacob Gallery and Schaver Music Recital Hall.
+Old Main was built on the southwest corner of Cass and Warren avenues between 1894 and 1896.
+The building provides space for College of Fine, Performing and Communication Arts departments of music, communication, the Maggie Allesee Department of Theatre and Dance and the James Pearson Duffy Department of Art and Art History, as well as CFPCA's Elaine L. Jacob Gallery and Schaver Music Recital Hall.
 Old Main also houses the dean's office of the College of Liberal Arts and Sciences, the Department of Geology, the Museum of Anthropology, the university's planetarium and general classrooms.
 Old Main is a substantial piece of the history of education in the city of Detroit.
 Click here for a brief yet detailed history of the building, view a collection of historic Old Main photos provided by the university's Walter P. Reuther Library and consider purchasing a copy of the book A History of Wayne State University in Photographs.

 Old Main's distinctive clock tower inspired the design of the official logo

 of the University Art Collection by alumnus Daniel Sperry in 2010.

 Click on the logo to visit the University Art Collection's website.

 This watercolor of Old Main was used for the university president's holiday card in 2005.

 A sunrise photograph in 2005 reminds us that Wayne State University is the only place in the state

 where students find an urban full-service university experience.

 This painting of Detroit's Central High School decorated the outer entrance of the university's Office of the President in late 2004.

 A line art rendering of the clock tower for use on directional signage